 Diabetes can throw a wrench in your hair growth cycle, slowing down your hair’s active growth phase, and not just on your head, but on your whole body.
 While hair regrowth is very possible, it does grow back at a slower rate.

-Another effect involving hair-loss caused by diabetes is alopecia areata.
-Alopecia areata attacks your hair follicles and leads to patches of hair loss on your body and on your head.
+Another effect involving hair-loss caused by diabetes is Alopecia Areata.
+Alopecia Areata attacks your hair follicles and leads to patches of hair loss on your body and on your head.

 Okay, with all that aside, now the positivity comes in.

 You first need to take care of your diabetes.
 It might sound simple, but adjusting your diet, medicine and lifestyle can help you lower your blood sugar.
-Once you manage to improve your blood sugar levels, you should start losing fewer hairs and regrowing the ones you’ve lost.
+Once you manage to improve your blood sugar levels, you should start losing less hair and re-growing the hair you've lost.